RobZyg/Assignment-2/index.md

 Favourite book series: Lord of the Rings.
 Interesting fact about myself: I did a year of high school exchange in the city of Nagoya, Japan.
 The friends I made from my exchange are still close friends today.

+#### Profile

+16 Personalites.com Personality Test

+Here we can see that my personality outcome is the 'Advocate' or INFJ-T. What this means is that I am mostly introverted and direct most of my mental energy towards my intuitive understanding of a situation or problem more so than observing.
+In addition to being less assertive in my interactions with other people.
+What this means for my behaviour when working in my team for the assignment is that I will most likely be the 'bond' of the group.

+Political Compass Test

+As we can see from my results, I fit into the 'left/libertarian' section of the political compass.
+I think that what this means for my interaction with my group, is again myself acting as the common bond or the 'diplomat' As my personal and political views are overall accepting of others and I believe this is what will enable me to both co-ordinate work tasks with my team members and mediate as well.

+Game of Thrones House Quiz

+This one was just for a bit of fun, however it is still relevant to my profile.
+As we can see from the result, I was placed in House Stark.
+I feel that this is apt as my parents are both from the UK, from Northern England and Scotland to be exact.
+I've always felt close to my northern English/Scottish heritage.
+The culture and history of the Stark's and the North in Games of Thrones was largely based on the northern parts of the UK in real life.
+How this relates to my co-operation with my group is that I do often times use a lot of parlance and colloquialisms from the region in my speech, I need to be wary that these aren't widely understand and should stic to a more 'standardised English' when communicating with members of my group and when creating input and text for the assignments.

 ### <a href="https://robzyg.github.io/Assignment1/">Robert</a>

+Student ID: S3795095

 I am originally from Melbourne and I moved up to Canberra about three years ago for work.
 I have a Master of Law and work as a Privacy Lawyer for a Government Department.
 I enjoy playing and watching sport such as Australian Rules Football and soccer.

 ### <a href="https://sebastian-tipping.github.io/cpt110-Assignment1/">Sebastian</a>

+Student ID: S3752148

 I was born in Melbourne and have lived here all my life but have travelled around.
 I am European and only speak English.